 How Many LeBron Shoe Styles Exist?

-Over the years LeBron's signature zline of shoes has spanned multiple different silhouettes, colorways and even sports.
+Over the years LeBron's signature sneaker line has spanned multiple different silhouettes, colorways and even sports, speaking to the lines functionality.
 It's not uncommon to see some MLB of NFL players wearing a pair of LeBron Soldiers, especially with metallic gold soles.
 In fact, LeBron's shoes have even made the crossover to the women's game, with many WNBA stars repping his Nike LeBron 19 model and even the low top LeBron 19 low.
 But that's always been the case.

-Seriously whether it's the LeBron 3, LeBron 8, LeBron 9 Low, LeBron 15, LeBron 16, LeBron 17, LeBron 18 low or a multi-color LeBron 20, there's something for everyone to get max air with!
+Seriously whether it's the LeBron 3, LeBron 8, LeBron 9 Low, LeBron Witness, LeBron 15, LeBron 16, LeBron 17, LeBron 18 low, LeBron NXXT Gen, the Zoom LeBron or a multi-color LeBron 20, there's something for everyone to get max air with!
 Don't believe us?
-Just ask LeBron's son, Bronny James.
+Just ask LeBron's son, Bronny James, lives for his LeBron XXs.

-When he's not designing his newest sneaker, King James is looking to bring the Lakers back to the NBA Finals, espcially after he led the Los Angeles Lakers through the pandemic-riddled season in 2020.
+When he's not designing his newest Nike basketball sneaker, King James is looking to bring the Lakers through the playoffs and back to the NBA Finals, especially after he led the Los Angeles Lakers through the pandemic-riddled season in 2020.
 That NBA Bubble ring, his fourth overall, signifies that The King has it locked up on and off the court for a very long time.
+He may not be wearing a Lakers jersey, but we're sure whenever LeBron hangs up his shoes, they'll be top of the line and carrying his name.

 Editor's Note: Products featured on FanBuzz are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.